Shatrin

 In Mandaeism, Shatrin (ࡔࡀࡕࡓࡉࡍ) is a heavenly tree mentioned in the Scroll of Abatur.
 Shatrin is where the souls of unbaptized Mandaean children are temporarily nourished for 30 days.
 On the 30th day, Hibil Ziwa baptizes the souls of the children, who then continue on to the World of Light.
 The tree has a length of 360,000 parasangs according to the Scroll of Abatur.

 MS. Borgiani Siriaci 175 (held at the Vatican Library) and Drower Collection MS. 8 (held at the Bodleian Library in Oxford), two different manuscripts of the Scroll of Abatur, have illustrations of Shatrin that differ from those of each other.

+Other trees in Mandaean manuscripts

+There are also many other heavenly trees illustrated in Mandaean manuscripts.
+Their names are typically those of uthras.